PythonRSAS/pythonrsas.github.io/_posts/2020-02-06-2-counterparty-credit-risk.md

 In most financial institutions, for a large customer, the credit officers approving counterparty limits is also responsible for approving limits for all other credit exposures relating to the customer, including loans, bonds, trade transactions and derivatives.
 Credit officers monitor these limits to control maximum potential loss in case of default.

+# Exposure

+In lending, exposures in revolver loans are not fixed.
+Customer may borrow up to what has been contractually committed.
+In EAD modeling, we measure the change in exposure by credit conversion factor (CCF) for defaults and facility incremental use (FIU) for performing loans.
+Lending is one sided and the risk is one-sided.

+For counterparty credit risk, the exposure depends on market factors and the credit exposure (CE) = maximum (market value, 0) = maximum (f(market factors), 0).

+* **Potential future exposure (PFE)**: A high percentile market value of exposure, conditional on positive exposures.
+It is similar to value at risk (VaR) for estimating market risk,
+* **Expected exposure (EE)**: Mean market value on future target date, conditional on positive exposures

+# Collateral

+Margin agreement: if there is a margin agreement, then one or both parties need to post(pay) margin (aka: deposits or collateral)
+Haircut: decrease or discounted valuation apply to noncash collateral.

+# Loss

+1. Replacement cost (RC)
 Losses due to counterparty default are quantified using *replacement cost* (RC) of defaulted derivative, which can be severe in case of large and illiquid positions.

-Using credit risk terminology, it is about risk that LGD>0.

-Terminologies:
-1. Replacement cost (RC)
-2. Potential future exposure: this is very similar in concept to some of those in EAD modeling (credit conversion factor for defaults and incremental use for performing)
-3. Margin agreement: if there is a margin agreement, then one or both parties need to post(pay) margin (aka: deposits or collateral)
-4. Haircut: decrease or discounted valuation apply to noncash collateral.

 For trades without margin, the RC tries to capture the loss that would occur if the other party were to default and drop out of the transactions **immediately**.
 The PFE represents a potential conservative increase in expsoure over a one-year time horizon from the calculation date.